gutow/Algebra_with_Sympy/ReadMe.md

 ## Change Log

 * 1.0.0rc0
+  * Added convenience operation `units(...)` which takes a string of space separated symbols to use as units.
+This simply declares the symbols to be positive, making them behave as units.
+This does not create units that know about conversions, prefixes or systems of units.
+This lack is on purpose to provide units that require the user to worry about conversions (ideal in a teaching situation).
+To get units with built-in conversions see `sympy.physics.units`.
   * Fixed issue #23 where `cos()` multiplied by a factor was not the same type of object after `simplify()` acted on an expression.
 Required embedding the `Equation` type in the sympy library.
 Until `Equation` is incorporated into the primary Sympy repository a customized version of the latest stable release will be used.
+  * Fixed issue where trailing comments (ie. `# a comment` at the end of a line) lead to input errors using compact `=@` notation.
   * `algwsym_config.output.latex_as_equations` has a default value of `False`.
      Setting this to `True` wraps output as LaTex equations wrapping them in `\begin{equation}...\end{equation}`.
 Equations formatted this way